michaelfester/docs/docs/reference/actions/go-back.md

 The Go Back action works exactly like the back button in the top left of an app.
 It moves the user back to whatever screen they were on before.

-On its own, it is not that useful, but can be very helpful in [Custom Actions](/docs/actions) workflows.
+This button can be very helpful in [Custom Actions](/docs/actions) workflows.